scala/docs.scala-lang/tutorials/scala-with-maven.md

 If this is your first time, you'll notice that Maven is downloading many jar files.
 Maven resolves dependencies and downloads them as needed (and only once).
 Right now, Maven is downloading its core plugins.

 Afterwards, it should give you a list of archetypes (in the hundreds).
 The Scala Maven Plugin was 339 on my list: "net.alchim31.maven:scala-archetype-simple (The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven.)".
+You can type "scala" (or something else) to filter the results.
 As of 2015 January 27, there you can choose version 3.1.4 or 3.1.5 of this plugin; you should choose the latest

     Choose net.alchim31.maven:scala-archetype-simple version: